ethereum/meteor-dapp-wallet/README.md

-# Mist Wallet Ðapp
+# Ξthereum Wallet Ðapp

-The Mist wallet for Ethereum.
+The Ξthereum wallet.

 **NOTE** The wallet is not yet official released, can contain severe bugs!